 A. The Apostles’ Creed is so-named partly because of its great antiquity, dating from the 2nd Century AD.
-Another reason is that a 5th Century tradition holds that each of the 12 Apostles dictated a part of it.
+Also, a 5th Century tradition holds that each of the Apostles originally dictated a part of it while they were still alive.
+Then it was compiled into one document later.
 Here’s what it says:

 “I believe in God, the Father Almighty, the Creator of heaven and earth, and in Jesus Christ, His only Son, our Lord Who was conceived of the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended into hell.
 The third day He arose again from the dead.

 He ascended into heaven and sits at the right hand of God the Father Almighty, whence He shall come to judge the living and the dead.

 I believe in the Holy Spirit, the holy catholic church, the communion of saints, the forgiveness of sins, the resurrection of the body, and life everlasting.”

 Don’t confuse catholic church, which means the universal church, with the Catholic church, headquartered in Rome.

 This statement was developed to establish certain basic truths to which the Church had to conform to be called Christian.
 Its purpose was to combat the heresy that came to be called “Gnosticism” that challenged these truths.